fails-components/webtransport/main/readme.md

 ```
 this allows a faster installation for people only interested in the http2 WebTransport support or the ponyfill/polyfill mapping the http2 protocol to WebSocket.

-The package `webtransport-transport-http3-quiche` provides prebuild binaries for `windows`, `linux` and `macos` for the platform `x64` and `ia32` (only Windows).
+The package `webtransport-transport-http3-quiche` provides prebuilt binaries for `windows` (x64, ia32), `linux` (x64, arm64), and `macos` (x64, arm64).
-Other platforms may be possible via cross-compiling in the GitHub actions, if someone needs this, PRs are welcome.
+Other platforms may be possible via cross-compiling in the GitHub actions; if someone needs this, PRs are welcome.

 Of course, you can also build the binary on your system.
 If you are running the compiling install as root, you need to use `--unsafe-perm` as a flag.